Women are taking the winemaking industry by storm with many award-winning options. Here are a few of our favorite women-made wines.

 Owner and winemaker Carol Shelton, of Carol Shelton Wines, is often called the “Queen of Zinfandel”.
 Shelton keeps the nearly 100-year-old Mancini Vineyard in the old world method of “mixed planting,” wherein she plants a variety of vines to create true field blends.

-The result is this complex knockout zin—2015 Mancini Zinfandel—that explodes with oak, cedar, vanilla, and blueberry in every sip.
+This complex knockout zin—2015 Mancini Zinfandel—explodes with oak, cedar, vanilla, and blueberry in every sip.

 Rachael Horn: AniChe Cellars 2015 Moth Love

 A blend from Washington winemaker Rachael Horn, AniChe Cellars 2015 Moth Love brings raspberries, chocolate, peppered bacon, and hints of tobacco in every sip.
 The medium body and gentle hint of oak make for a luscious finish.

 Winemaker Ashley Herzberg makes every bottle of Amista Vineyards Sparkling Grenache sparkle using the Méthode Champenoise, the process used to make French Champagne.

 The Amista Sparkling Grenache has a nuanced fruit character, a hint of lemon meringue pie with floral notes, and a touch of toasted almond at the end.

 Wander loves the Amista wines.
 Along with the sparkling grenache, we recommend the Rockpile Cabernet Sauvignon.